Here are some places to start.

 There are many ways for graduate students to get involved in community-based teaching and scholarship.

 Partner with the American Cultures Engaged Scholarship (ACES) program.
-ACES — a partnership of the Public Service Center and the American Cultures Center — offers graduate students and undergraduate students the opportunity to support the development and implementation of a community-engaged course.
-Applications and information will be available on the American Cultures ACES webpage when the program is recruiting.
+ACES — a partnership of the Public Service Center and the American Cultures Center — provides space to explore community-engaged scholarship and collaborative projects with community partners, supporting reflective engagement on social issues.

-Apply for the Chancellor's Awards for Public Service.
+Apply for the Chancellor’s Awards for Public Service.
 Each year, the Chancellor honors the work of faculty, graduate and undergraduate students, staff, and community partnerships that demonstrate outstanding contributions to the public good.
-Nominations open in February each year; recipients are selected in March and honored at a public reception at the end of spring semester.
+Nominations open in fall each year; recipients are selected in March and honored at a public reception at the end of spring semester.

 Resources